 - Start over again with new sprint

-Once product owner is happy with the product, we release it to production.
-New sprint could be started upon release or the project can enter support & maintenance phase.
+Once the product owner is happy with the product, we release it to production.
+A new sprint could be started upon release or the project can enter the support & maintenance phase.